berrym/lair-chat/README.md

 # The Lair Chat

+## Current Version
+0.3.0

 ## Description

-An async chat app written in the Rust programming language.
+An async enctypted chat app written in the Rust programming language.
 It is both a terminal based server and TUI client.

 ## Getting started